inasafe/inasafe-doc/docs/source/training/beginner/osm/107-imagery-offset.rst

 improved offset to the database.

 25. Click on the :guilabel:`Adjust imagery offset` button.
 26. Adjust the imagery to match the GPS tracks.
-Click OK in the box.
+Click :guilabel:`OK` in the box.
 27. Now go to :menuselection:`Offset ‣ Store Imagery Offset...`

 .. image:: /static/training/beginner/osm/image127.*